Framework-R-D/phlex-design/doc/algorithms.rst

 .. [#f1] In C++, the function signature corresponds to the function *declaration*, for which the type :cpp:`P` and :cpp:`P const` are treated identically by the compiler.
          However, for the function implementation or *definition*, algorithm authors are encouraged to use :cpp:`P const` to help guarantee the immutability of data.

+         .. admonition:: Chris Green
+            :class: admonition-chg

+            Should this have a reference to an explanation of this at e.g. ``cppreference.com``?

 .. [#f2] Phlex permits the registration of member functions that do not use the :cpp:`const` qualifier.
-         However, using such functions is highly discouraged as it indicates a class instance is modifiable during member-function execution, which is at odds with Phlex's functional-programming paradigm.
+         However, using such functions is highly discouraged as it indicates a class instance is modifiable during member-function execution, which is at odds with Phlex's functional-programming paradigm, and DUNE's stated desire for re[rpducibility.
 .. [#f3] Equivalently, one can cast :cpp:`std::sqrt` to the desired overload by using the obscure syntax :cpp:`m.with(static_cast<double(*)(double)>(std::sqrt)) ... ;` .